EdnaMota/EdnaMota/README.md

 ### Hi!
 I'm Edna.
 Nice to meet you!👋

-- 🌱 I’m currently learning HTML5, CSS3, JavaScript.
+- 🌱 I’m currently learning HTML5, CSS3 and JavaScript.
 - 👯 I’m looking to collaborate on JavaScript projects.
 - 📫 How to reach me: edna.mota.dev@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: learning French and the keyboard by myself.
--->

 <div align="center">
   <a href="https://github.com/ednamota">